 You will see this in intersections or in the presence of traffic lights.
 The horizontal line is the point where you have to stop on a stop sign or when the light turns red.

 Aside from white lines, there are also multiple yellow road line meanings in the Philippines.
 Double yellow lines indicate that it’s hazardous for drivers to overtake at any time.
 Usually, you’ll see these lines on blind curves or when there are no other lane dividers on the road.

 Solid Yellow Lane Divider

-This is extremely important especially in EDSA, this signifies the bus lanes on EDSA and can also mean bike lanes in other areas.
-By right these lanes are supposed to be buses only.
+This is extremely important, especially when driving along EDSA.
+This solid yellow line signifies the bus lanes on EDSA.
+However, it can also mean bike lanes in other areas.
+By right, these lanes are supposed to be buses only.

 Broken Yellow Lane Divider

-In EDSA once you see the solid yellow line turn into a broken yellow line this means that it is ok for other vehicles other than buses to merge in this lane.
-Be wary because the buses still hold the right of way.
+In EDSA, once you see a solid yellow line turn into broken yellow lines, this means that it’s ok for vehicles other than buses to merge in this lane.
+Be wary though, because the buses still hold the right of way.

-These are not only see but felt as well, these horizontal, narrowly spaced lines are placed right before hazards, merging lanes or blind curves.
-Once you feel it shake you up, it is time for you to slow down.
+These are not only seen but felt as well.
+These horizontal, narrowly spaced lines are placed right before hazards, merging lanes, or blind curves.
+Once you feel it shaking your car, it is time for you to slow down.